Auto Guangzhou

-China (Guangzhou) International Automobile Exhibition (中国(广州)国际汽车展览会), also called Guangzhou International Motor Show (广州国际汽车展览会) or Auto Guangzhou (广州汽车展 (廣州汽車展, Guǎngzhōu qìchē zhǎn)), is an auto show held by Guangzhou Zhanlian Exhibition Service Co., Ltd, in November and December every year in the Guangzhou International Convention and Exhibition Center, China.
+Guangzhou International Automobile Exhibition (广州国际汽车展览会), or Auto Guangzhou (广州汽车展 (廣州汽車展, Guǎngzhōu qìchē zhǎn)), is one of the three major auto shows in China (together with Auto China and Auto Shanghai).
+It is held by Guangzhou Zhanlian Exhibition Service and takes place in November-December every year in the Canton Fair Complex, China.
+It is also called Guangzhou International Motor Show (Chinese: 广州国际汽车展览会).

+The Auto Guangzhou is considered to be accessible to the general public and serves as a year-end summary of the Chinese automotive market.
 It is not a recognized international show by the Organisation Internationale des Constructeurs d'Automobiles.

 History

 The inaugural exhibition was held in 2003, opening on 24 November.

 2004–2018

 In 2006, the Nissan Livina Geniss made its world premiere.

 In 2007, Guangzhou Automobile Corporation (now GAC) displayed two concept cars which indicated the company's direction beyond existing joint ventures with Honda and Toyota.
 These were the AHEV and the 4-door Coupe.

 2010 saw the Trumpchi introduced, the first own marque from GAC.
 In 2011, it was held from November 22 until November 28.
 That year saw Changan Automobile, based in Chongqing, showing four new models, including its new Changan Eado compact, and a new subcompact the B501.
 Other entrants included the redesigned BenBen Mini, and Changan's new BlueCore brand.
 The 2012 Guangzhou International Motor Show opened on November 22, 2012, debuting cars such as the 2014 Subaru Forester that year.
 In 2018, JMEV introduced the EVeasy sub-brand at the show.